Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Experimental Results

 \section{Experimental Results}

 We conduct a systematic evaluation of \pipeline against all the baselines using the test set of each individual task in \dataset.
 For a comprehensive evaluation, we utilize multiple metrics on each task.
-To enable a succinct presentation, for each task, we present only the performance at the primary metric, defined as follows: for \AP and \PSI, we use the F1 score; for \CC and \SR, we evaluate results primarily using Recall@1 (R@1); for \MPC, we use accuracy (acc); and for \PRP and \SA, we employ the macro F1 score (M-F1) as the primary metric.
+To enable a succinct presentation, for each task, we present only the performance at the primary metric, defined as follows: F1 score for \AP and \PSI, Recall@1 for \CC and \SR, accuracy for \MPC, macro F1 score for \PRP and \SA.
 Complete results for each task are reported in Appendix~\ref{sec:appendix:full_results}.
 When comparing {\pipeline} with baselines, we report the mean of {\pipeline}'s improvement over baselines per task as its overall improvement.
-Additional results are in Appendix~\ref{sec:appendix:full_results}, \ref{sec:sel}, and \ref{sec:appendix:case}.
+Additional results on the in-domain evaluation and complete evaluation results for all the e-commerce tasks are available in \ref{sec:appendix:full_results}.